-- (1) Until the end of the fiscal year ended January 29, 2012, option grants to non-executive directors under the Director Compensation Policy then in effect were made upon appointment of a director and on the anniversary date of each director's appointment.
-After that date, annual grants were made on the same date for all non-executive directors until April 8, 2014, date of the last grant of options to non-executive directors. - (2) Based on the closing price of the common shares (\$75.17) on January 29, 2016, being the last trading day of the fiscal year ended January 31, 2016.
-Includes the value of both vested and unvested options. - (3) DSUs comprising the annual equity retainer, together with additional DSUs credited as dividend equivalents in respect of such annual DSUs, vest on the first anniversary of the date of grant.
-Consequently, the annual DSU award made on February 2, 2015 had not vested as at January 31, 2016. - (4) The value of a DSU when redeemed for cash is equivalent to the market value of a common share of the Corporation.
-The total value of vested DSUs is therefore calculated based on the closing price of the common shares (\$75.17) on January 29, 2016, being the last trading day of the fiscal year ended January 31, 2016. - (5) DSUs granted at the end of each quarter to non-executive directors who elected to receive the cash component of their compensation in DSUs in lieu of cash vest immediately upon being granted.
+(1) Until the end of the fiscal year ended January 29, 2012, option grants to non-executive directors under the Director Compensation Policy then in effect were made upon the appointment of a director and on the anniversary date of each director's appointment.
+After that date, annual grants were made on the same date for all non-executive directors until April 8, 2014, date of the last grant of options to non-executive directors.

+(2) Based on the closing price of the common shares (\$99.42) on January 27, 2017, being the last trading day of the fiscal year ended January 29, 2017.
+Includes the in-the-money value of both vested and unvested options.

+(3) DSUs comprising the annual equity retainer, together with additional DSUs credited as dividend equivalents in respect of such annual DSUs, vest on the first anniversary of the date of grant.
+Consequently, the annual DSU award made on February 1, 2016 had not vested as at January 29, 2017.

+- (4) The value of a DSU when redeemed for cash is equivalent to the volume weighted average trading price of the common shares of the Corporation on the TSX for the five trading days immediately preceding the date of redemption.
+However, for the purposes of this Circular, the total value of vested DSUs is calculated based on the closing price of the common shares (\$99.42) on January 27, 2017, being the last trading day of the Corporation's fiscal year ended January 29, 2017. - (5) DSUs granted at the end of each quarter to non-executive directors who elected to receive the cash component of their compensation in DSUs in lieu of cash vest immediately upon being granted.
 DSUs are only redeemed upon the non-executive director ceasing to act as director of the Corporation for any reason, including by death, disability, retirement or resignation. - (6) Elisa D. Garcia C. was appointed as independent director and member of the Nominating and Governance Committee effective February 18, 2015 and never received any option grants under the Option Plan.